-Have them organize their books alphabetically so they can get used to it and then have them read you a story when they are done.
-If they are becoming too grown up for some of them you might consider talking to them about donating some to other kids so they can share their stories.
+Have them organize their books alphabetically so they can get used to it and then have them read you a story once they finish.
+If they are becoming too grown up for some of them, you might consider talking to them about donating some to other kids so they can share their stories.

 Skating on socks

 You know the dust bunnies which collect underneath your furniture and in the corners of your home?
-Well you can easily hunt for those with your kids – just equip them with some nice socks and have them run around the house trying to collect all the dust bunnies from every single corner of the house.
+Well, you can easily hunt for those with your kids – just equip them with some nice socks and have them run around the house trying to collect all the dust bunnies from every single corner of the house.

 The matching game

-When you’re doing your laundry you often end up with a bunch of loose socks that sometimes can’t be paired up easily.
-For the most part you actually have to match up a lot of socks and if you have quite a few family members this can quickly become old.
+When you’re doing your laundry, you often end up with a bunch of loose socks that sometimes can’t be paired up easily.
+For the most part, you have to match up a lot of socks, and if you have quite a few family members, this can quickly become old.